kimjoar/pacman/readme.md

             _partials/   -- a folder with all your partials _layouts/    -- a folder with all your layouts

-Pacman will generate content from the `content` directory, and place the resulting built site in the `public` directory.
+* Pacman will generate content from the `content` directory,
+* The resulting site will be placed in the `public` directory.
-You can change the names of these folders from the command line, or in the `config.js` file.
+* You can change the names of these folders from the command line, or in the `config.js` file.
-Files or folders starting with `_` will not be processed into the `public` directory.
+* Files or folders starting with `_` will not be processed into the `public` directory.
-Other than that, the names of the folders are not important in any way.
+* Other than that, the names of the folders are not important in any way.

 ### Usage